linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 7-CP, Repo, and the Crisis/FEAR OF FIRE SALES, ILLIQUIDITY SEEKING, AND CREDIT FREEZES.md

 In sum then, as expectations of date-1 liquidity fall so that the bank is insolvent conditional on the future shock, date-0 trading spontaneously dries up.
 Our model suggests then that distressed banks hold on to illiquid assets instead of selling them because they believe the price of the asset will be much higher in the future, conditional on their own survival.
 Indeed, they would want to buy more of the illiquid asset from unleveraged entities if they had spare cash.

-# III.
-THE SOURCES OF ILLIQUIDITY
+## III.
+The Sources of Illiquidity

 Thus far, we have not described how the price  $P_{1}$  is determined.
 Clearly, this is critical to our analysis, for without a low  $P_{1}$  there would be no illiquidity or potential insolvency at date 1 and no market freeze at date 0.
 Let the weight of the potentially "illiquid" banks we have described so far be normalized to 1.
 We will now distinguish between securities that can be sold and loans on the banks' portfolios that can be recalled but not sold.
 This will add more detail to our analysis and will not qualitatively affect our previous analysis.